DomeHQ/.github/profile/README.md

 - domain-specific utilities

 Key ideas:
-- Cards feel *native* inside domes
+- Cards run *inside domes*
-- They can work **offline**
+- They feel native inside the Dome app
-- No separate user login flows
-- User context is securely passed by the host
+- User context is securely passed by the platform
+- No separate login or auth flows needed
+- Cards can work **offline**
-- One card → usable across thousands of domes
+- One card can be used across **thousands of domes**

 Think of it as:
-> *“Build once.
-Instantly usable everywhere.”*
+> *Build once.
+Instantly usable everywhere.*

 ---

 ## 📦 What lives in this GitHub org

 You’ll find:
-- Starter templates for building Dome cards
+- SDKs for building Dome cards
+- Core platform components
 - Reference implementations
+- Tooling, docs, and experiments
 - Open discussions on architecture & APIs

 Some repos are early, some are production-ready — all are evolving.